A friend in Kenya emailed me today and told me of a plane crash.

 He was shocked I’d not seen any.
 Then he turned to me, smiled, and threw the plane wildly to the left.
 We banked losing a few hundred feet instantly and he headed in the direction he thought Rhinos might be.

 His trained eyes could see animals long before I could even distinguish a tree in the vast expanse below.
 In no time he was pointing to a large lone Rhino grazing in a clearing.
 He gained a little height then either cut the engines or dropped to revs to nothing.
 We were silent.
 Gliding over the wilds of Africa.
 Our shadow getting larger, our faces pressed against the cockpit.
 I followed his gaze and under a tree I saw a family of Rhino, minding their own business oblivious to our presence as we swooped past like a giant bird of prey.
-Then, I’m sure they heard us as Moses let the engine roar once more and we regained hight before adjusting our course for civilisation.
+Then, I’m sure they heard us as Moses let the engine roar once more and we regained hight before adjusting our course for civilization.

 This was his domain.
 His playground and I could tell how happy he was to be sharing it.